 Again, dogs think in a behavior – consequence mindset.
 Since you probably not taught the sit cue to be a punishment, it is hard to apply sitting as a negative consequence for the dog who pulls.
 If he pulls and you ask him to sit, he might just think this is an exercise unrelated to the leash walking altogether.

 Doing Too Much Can Harm Your Dog Training

 We often tend to try and influence our dog’s behavior not by controlling the consequences of his actions.

 A typical example is a dog who tends to rush out the door when going for a walk.
 We open the door and the dog starts pulling on leash to get out.
 Many owners respond to this by trying to hold the dog back and asking him to sit and stay.
 For the dog it is very hard to comprehend what is happening.
 In his mind his action of trying to run outside and the consequence of the open door are clear.
 The human telling him to sit and stay is just a background noise.

-He does not want to defy you – he just does not see how the consequence you provide (giving a sit and stay command) is in any way tied to him wanting to rush out and the door being open.
+He doesn’t want to defy you – he just doesn’t see how the consequence you provide (giving a sit and stay command) is in any way tied to him wanting to rush out and the door being open.

 Here’s what to do instead: